voxpupuli/voxpupuli.github.io/privacy-policy/index.md

 repositories, they will have access to any public data that is stored in your GitHub account and/or the source code.
 Please be sure to read the Privacy Policy for each tool above to see what they use that data for.

+GitHub may send notifications for each action you do via the website or the API to those services.
+All possible events are documented at [GitHub.com](https://developer.github.com/v3/activity/events/types/)

 * Legal basis for this data usage: Legitimate interest, Consent